delta-G/R4_Touch/README.md

 Touch pads should be connected directly to the pins with wires.
 Be careful where you run your wires and where you have ground planes in your build.
 <br>

+# Supported Pins

+Not all pins on the R4 support capacitive sensing.
+On the Minima the supported pins are 0, 1, 2, 3, 8, 9, 11, 13, A1, A2
+On the WiFi the supported pins are 0, 1, 2, 3, 6, 8, 9, 11, 12, A1, A2
+On both boards the LOVE pin is also supported.
+To use the LOVE pin, pass 20 for the pin number.

 # Code

 The library contains a class called `TouchSensor`.